Directing egg traffic: Internal mechanosensory feedback modulates central pattern generation to coordinate ovulation in Drosophila

 Abstract

-Successful reproduction requires precise coordination of muscle contractions during ovulation and has been well investigated in insects.
-However, the neural mechanisms of the central pattern generator (CPG) orchestrating this process remain poorly understood.
+Successful reproduction requires precise coordination of muscle contractions during ovulation and the motor control has been well investigated in insects.
+However, the location of the central pattern generator (CPG) and the sensory feedback orchestrating this process remain poorly understood.
 Using Drosophila , we identify a novel pair of multidendritic mechanosensory neurons (mdn-LO) in the lateral oviducts that express the mechanosensitive channels TMC (transmembrane channel-like protein), PPK (pickpocket), and Piezo.
-We demonstrate that TMC is essential for ovulation coordination: tmc mutation or neuron-specific knockdown significantly increases egg-jamming at the junction between the lateral and the common oviduct, while ppk or Piezo single mutants reduce egg-laying without causing jamming.
-Calcium imaging reveals that mdn-LO neurons are rhythmically activated by oviduct contractions, and chemogenetic stimulation of these neurons triggers muscle contraction.
-Trans-Tango and GRASP (GFP Reconstitution Across Synaptic Partners) analyses show that mdn-LO neurons form synapses with efferent insulin-like peptide 7 (ILP7)-expressing motor neurons in the abdominal ganglion.
+We demonstrate that TMC is essential for ovulation coordination: tmc mutation or neuron-specific knockdown increases egg-jamming at the junction between the lateral and the common oviduct, while ppk or Piezo single mutants reduce egg-laying without causing jamming.
+Calcium imaging reveals that mdn-LO neurons are rhythmically activated by oviduct contractions, and chemogenetic stimulation of these neurons triggers muscle contractions.
+Trans-Tango and GRASP (GFP Reconstitution Across Synaptic Partners) analyses show that mdn-LO neurons form synapses with female-specific insulin-like peptide 7 (ILP7)-expressing oviduct motor neurons in the abdominal ganglion.
 Activating either mdn-LO or ILP7 neurons induces egg-jamming, indicating their roles within a CPG network.
-This circuit, including the TMC-expressing mdn-LO neurons and a set of ILP7 neurons, organizes an innate behavior by coupling strategic sensory information and a CPG to ensure bilateral coordination of oviduct contractions to prevent egg jamming during oviposition.
+Whereas the ILP7 neurons are likely to coordinate oviduct muscle contractions using glutamate, we found that the co-localized ILP7 affects the rate of ovulation, but plays no role in egg jamming.
+Importantly, the ILP7 neurons exhibit spontaneous rhythmic calcium oscillations, which are regulated by the mechanical feedback generated by egg movement in the oviduct.
+This novel circuit, including the TMC-expressing mdn-LO neurons and a set of ILP7 neurons, organizes an innate behavior by coupling strategic sensory information and a CPG to ensure bilateral coordination of oviduct contractions to prevent egg jamming during oviposition.

 Article activity feed